 The National Assembly usually has between 350-400 Members of Parliament (MPs) who are selected by their elected parties.
 The role of the National Assembly is to elect the President, pass laws, scrutinise budgets and importantly, hold the executive responsible, ensuring its members are doing their job properly.

-The National Council of Provinces operates on a provincial level to ensure that each of the 9 provinces has a voice in Parliament, playing an important role in improving relations between national, provincial and local governments.
+The National Council of Provinces operates on a provincial level to ensure that each of the 9 provinces has a voice in Parliament.
+They play an important role in improving the relations between national, provincial and local governments.

 It consists of exactly 90 members, 10 for each province.
 The 10 members per province are made up of 6 permanent members and 4 non-permanent members, one of which is the Premier of the province who leads the province’s delegation.